elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system.md

 url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
 score: 9.0
 related_article1:
-    id: 163576
+    id: 163570
+    title: >-
-    title: What were the main causes and outcomes of the Messenian Wars?
+        What was the significance of the Lycurgan Constitution in shaping Spartan society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-lycurgan-constitution-in-shaping-spartan-society
 related_article2:
-    id: 163576
+    id: 163573
-    title: What were the main causes and outcomes of the Messenian Wars?
+    title: >-
+        Identify two key literary sources for studying ancient Sparta and describe their contributions.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/identify-two-key-literary-sources-for-studying-ancient-sparta-and-describe-their-contributions
 related_article3:
-    id: 163572
+    id: 163575
-    title: What role did the Spartan Acropolis play in the city-state's religious and political life?
+    title: >-
+        Explain the myth of the Dorian Migration and its significance in Spartan history.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-the-spartan-acropolis-play-in-the-citystates-religious-and-political-life
+    url: /learn/history-of-the-world/questions/explain-the-myth-of-the-dorian-migration-and-its-significance-in-spartan-history
 related_article4:
-    id: 163584
+    id: 163576
-    title: What was the role of the ephors in Spartan government, and how were they elected?
+    title: >-
+        What were the main causes and outcomes of the Messenian Wars?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-role-of-the-ephors-in-spartan-government-and-how-were-they-elected
+    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
 related_article5:
-    id: 163574
+    id: 163570
-    title: What is the 'Dorian' Invasion, and how does it relate to the history of Sparta?
+    title: >-
+        What was the significance of the Lycurgan Constitution in shaping Spartan society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-dorian-invasion-and-how-does-it-relate-to-the-history-of-sparta
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-lycurgan-constitution-in-shaping-spartan-society
 ---

 &nbsp;